Crab and Ghost Shrimp Regulations & Restrictions

 - There are no public salt waters, seasons or times closed to the taking and retaining of crabs and ghost shrimp, except as provided in this guide.

 - It is lawful to take, attempt to take or possess crabs (more information on crabs) and ghost shrimp by means, in numbers and of sizes only.

-- A person taking or attempting to take crabs or ghost shrimp from salt water for non-commercial purposes is required to have a valid fishing license and a saltwater fishing stamp endorsement.
+- A person taking or attempting to take crabs or ghost shrimp from salt water for non-commercial purposes is required to have a valid fishing license and a saltwater fishing endorsement.